 Here’s the thing, if you’ve never had a baby before, navigating the nursery design can be super confusing.
-Aside from making it look nice, you have to worry about getting the right products, making sure everything is safe, and figuring out where to store everything.
+Aside from making the nursery look nice, you have to worry about getting the right products, making sure everything is safe, and figuring out where to store everything.
 How the heck can you even do that if you’ve never done it before?
 Like everyone else on the planet, most turn to internet searches for answers.
 But the internet is vast and overwhelming, and sometimes you never find the exact answer you need.

 She had her crib assembled with the mattress at the highest setting as I instructed her, but then noticed that there was hardware visible and a lot of empty space under the crib.